$2.50 And 60 Minute Acorn Squash Bowls

 Step 3 – Cover all the yellow parts with oil.
 The squash should look something like this when entering the oven:

 Step 5 – Putting the squash seeds and pulp in water makes the seeds easier to separate.
 You can remove the seeds underwater to prevent them from going everywhere.
 You have been warned: the seeds are slippery!
 To dry them, transfer the seeds to a new paper towel 2-3 times.
 This is an exercise in patience as the seeds may stick to the paper towel.
 But power through!
 It’s so worth it for that extra crunch atop your finished product!

 The seeds should look something like this before you put them in the oven:

-Step 10: OPTIONAL: You can add up to a pound of ground meat (turkey, beef, bison) once the vegetables are slightly browned.
-This will add a little to your cooking time so, if adding meat, start step 8 right after putting the seeds in the oven with 25 minutes remaining on the squash timer.
+Step 10: OPTIONAL: You can add up to a pound of ground meat (turkey, beef, bison) once all the vegetables are slightly browned.
+This will add a little to your cooking time so, if adding meat, on the vegetables with 25 minutes remaining on the squash timer.

 Step 12 – To determine whether the squash is done, you should be able to insert a fork easily into the yellow meat of the squash.
 In addition, feel free to top with nuts, seeds, cheese, or anything else you would like.
 The pictures in this post have cashew cheese and green onion mixed in.
 Highly recommend!